 You may have already guessed this, but the German Shepherd is not an apartment-friendly dog.
 They’re at their most joyful in a spacious abode, and will thrive in a backyard.
 Just make sure you have a high fence installed – this breed could compete in the Olympics for high jump, and will clear a low fence like it’s a washing basket.

-Some German Shepherds can be pretty mouthy, so make sure to give them plenty of chew toys or mentally stimulating games to keep them active.
+Be sure to give them plenty of chew toys or mentally stimulating games to keep them active.
 Their vocal tendencies can also be an issue for neighbours, so make sure to read up on How to Stop Excessive Barking to address this common issue.

 German Shepherd Grooming ✄

 German Shepherds may not require trips to the groomers, but they’re not the most low maintenance dogs around.
 With a thick high-shedding coat, you’ll want to brush them throughout the week so that your home isn’t absolutely covered in fur.
-And, with their adventurous attitude towards life, you may find yourself bathing them more frequently than you might expect.

 Other than that, grooming comes down to the basics.
 Regular tooth brushing and ear cleaning will get the job done.